Taylor Swift Suffers Technical Glitch During ‘Reputation’ Concert, Gets Stuck In A Basket Mid-Air

 — Meg // FRIDAY THE 13TH (@MegNFry) July 15, 2018

-In the end, Swift chose to go the a cappella route and began singing “Our Song”, which took her audience way back as the song was featured on her 2006 debut album, Taylor Swift.
+In the end, Swift chose to go the a cappella route and began singing “Our Song” which took her audience way back as the song was featured on her 2006 debut album, Taylor Swift.
 Naturally, the crowd busted out singing along with her.

 TFW you get stuck on stage with no instructions and casually break out into “Our Song” a capella ???????? #repTourPhilly #reptourphiladelphia @taylorswift13 @taylornation13 pic.twitter.com/RnP3mXqPw7